Problems Discovered AFTER Licensing

 ..."a previous study compared 390 patients taking Vioxx to 588 patients taking a placebo.
 The study, called 090, showed that five, or 1.3%, of patients taking Vioxx had heart attacks or strokes, compared to one, or 0.2%, in the placebo group.
 Although those numbers are small, they were statistically significant"...

-So, instead of proceeding with a study that could have definitively concluded whether or not Vioxx was causing heart damage, Merck changed course and instead theorized that naproxen likely had a protective effect on the heart, like asprin.
+So, instead of proceeding with a Vioxx study that could have definitively concluded whether or not the drug was causing heart damage, Merck instead changed course and theorized that naproxen likely had a protective effect on the heart, like aspirin.
 A 2004 New York Times article stated:

 [Merck] never directly tested the theory that it used to explain the worrisome results of the clinical trial in 2000.
 Merck was criticized for what some charged was playing down the drug's possible heart risks; in one case, it received a warning letter from the Food and Drug Administration for minimizing "potentially serious cardiovascular findings."
 And when outside researchers found evidence indicating Vioxx might pose dangers, Merck dismissed their data.

 In 2001, Dr. Deepak L. Bhatt, a cardiologist at the Cleveland Clinic, proposed to Merck a study of Vioxx in patients with severe chest pain.
 Merck declined, saying the patients proposed for the study did not reflect typical Vioxx users.
 In Dr. Bhatt's view, the company feared what it might find if it directly examined the dangers of Vioxx, one of Merck's biggest products, with sales last year of $2.5 billion.

 "They should have done a trial like this," Dr. Bhatt said.
 "If they internally thought this drug was safe in patients with heart disease, there was no reason not to do it."